 - Pedestrian Facilities: Placement of a new sidewalk where none currently exists along an entire segment of proposed project. - Meets MPAH configuration: Improvement of roadway to full MPAH standard for the segment classification. - Active Transit Route(s): Segments served by fixed route public transit service. - Bus Turnouts: Construction of bus turnouts. - Bike Lanes: Installation of new bike lanes - Median (Raised): Installation of a mid-block raised median where none exists today.
 Can be provided in conjunction with meeting MPAH standards. - Remove On-street Parking: Elimination of on-street parking in conjunction with roadway widening project.
-Can be provided in conjunction with meeting MPAH standards and installation of new bike lanes. - Sustainability Elements: Includes the use of recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section.
+Can be provided in conjunction with meeting MPAH standards and installation of new bike lanes. - Sustainability Elements: Includes the use of multiple complete street elements, recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
 Other elements of sustainability may be considered on a case by case basis.
-Points are awarded at construction phase only. - Water Conservation: Includes elements that reduce water consumption, compared to current usage within project limits, such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist. - Safety Improvements: Project features that increase the safety of pedestrians.
-These elements can include the new installation of: median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
+Points are awarded at construction phase only.

+- Water Conservation: Includes elements that reduce water consumption, compared to current usage within project limits, such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist. - Safety Improvements: Project features that increase the safety of pedestrians.
+These elements can include the new installation of; median barriers, curb extensions, residential traffic diverters, pedestrian crossing islands, pedestrian activated signals, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case by case basis. - Other (Golf cart paths in conformance with California Vehicle Code and which are demonstrated to remove vehicle trips from roadway).